 It is no secret that sales of electric vehicles are growing rapidly in the UK and around the world.
-This green revolution is powered by rapid advances in technology, most notably the lithium-ion battery present in majority of electric vehicles.
+This green revolution is powered by rapid advances in technology, most notably the lithium-ion battery present in the majority of electric vehicles.

-Within a few years these vehicles will be reaching end of life and will require treatment to ensure the environmental benefits of their lifetime is maintained.
+Within a few years these vehicles will be reaching the end of their life and will require treatment to ensure the environmental benefits of their lifetime is maintained.
 At the same time, there is a steady incumbent volume of batteries from portable applications such as laptops and mobile phones that need to be treated in a similar way.

-The process is safe, low-energy, and cost-effective with recovery rates greater than 80%.
+The process is safe, low-energy, and cost-effective, with recovery rates greater than 80%.
 The recovered materials are suitable for onward processing to create compounds suitable for reuse in battery manufacture.

 Ensuring a circular economy